Final Fantasy XIV: Heavensward: Story

-Ysayle leaves to dissuade her followers, and the Warrior returns to Ishgard to share the truth.
+After the Warrior returns Hraesvelgr's eye to him, Ysayle leaves to dissuade her followers, and the Warrior returns to Ishgard to share the truth.
 However, the Archbishop and church leaders already know, and imprison Aymeric for attempting to reveal it.
 Lucia and the Temple Knights rescue him.
-The Warrior and Haurchefaunt try to arrest Thordan by storming the Vault, but Haurchefaunt is killed shielding the Warrior from a Heavens' Ward ambush before Thordan flees.
-Swearing vengeance, the Warrior and Alphinaud pursue.
-Cid and the Enterprise help defeat the primal Bismarck, who held the only known key to Azys Lla, where Thordan is headed, only for the Ascian Igeyorhm to steal it.
-Blocked by Azys Lla's protection field, the Scions redirect and rescue Y'shtola, who became trapped in the Lifestream during the escape from Ul'dah.
+The Warrior and Haurchefaunt try to arrest Thordan, but Haurchefaunt is killed shielding the Warrior from a Heavens' Ward ambush.
+Swearing vengeance, the Warrior and Alphinaud pursue Thordan, who has left for Azys Lla, an ancient Allagan floating colony.
+Cid and the Enterprise help defeat the primal Bismarck, who held the key to Azys Lla, but the Ascian Igeyorhm steals it.
+Blocked by Azys Lla's protection field, the Scions turn back and rescue Y'shtola, trapped in the Lifestream during the escape from Ul'dah.
 She directs them to her mentor Matoya.
-With her aid, the Warrior of Light, Cid, Y'shtola, Alphinaud and Estinien breach Azys Lla's barrier.
+With her aid, the group breaches Azys Lla's barrier.

-Unfortunately, the Garlean Empire's new flagship followed the Enterprise in hopes of looting Azys Lla's Allagan technology, and they attack.
-Ysayle, having acquired Hraesvelgr's aid, intervenes, sacrificing herself so the Enterprise can land safely on Azys Lla, an ancient Allagan floating colony.
-There lie imprisoned both the Warring Triad, a trio of powerful ancient primals, and Tiamat.
+The Garlean Empire's new flagship followed the Warrior of Light in hopes of looting Allagan technology, opening fire on the Enterprise.
+Ysayle, having acquired Hraesvelgr's aid, intervenes, sacrificing herself so the Enterprise can land on Azys Lla.
+There lie imprisoned the Warring Triad, a trio of ancient primals, and Tiamat.
 Thordan intends to absorb the Triad's power and conquer Eorzea.
 The Warrior converses with Tiamat and Midgardsormr, who restores Hydaelyn's blessing.
-The Warrior defeats Igeyorhm and Lahabrea, killing the former.
-Thordan arrives, absorbing Nidhogg's eye and the weakened Lahabrea, and with their aether transforms into King Thordan, a primal powered by a millennium of Ishgardian prayer.
-Despite their combined power, Thordan and the Heavens' Ward are defeated and slain by the Warrior.
+The Warrior kills Igeyorhm and defeats Lahabrea.
+Thordan arrives, absorbing Nidhogg's other eye and the weakened Lahabrea, and transforms into the primal King Thordan.
+Despite their combined power, Thordan and the Heavens' Ward are slain by the Warrior.

-Estinien, relieved, prepares to seal away Nidhogg's eyes, but Nidhogg's still-lingering spirit exploits this lapse and possesses him, reforming his body and escaping.
-The Warrior's group returns to Ishgard, where Midgardsormr warns that Nidhogg will return to resume the war.
+Estinien prepares to seal Nidhogg's eyes, but Nidhogg's lingering spirit possesses him, reforming his body and escaping.
+The Warrior's group returns to Ishgard, where Midgardsormr warns that Nidhogg will return.
 As Thordan's illegitimate son, Aymeric becomes acting ruler, and Ishgard rejoins the Alliance.
-In a post-credits scene, Elidibus recruits the "Warriors of Darkness" after sensing Lahabrea and Igeyorhm's deaths.
+In a post-credits scene, the Ascians' losses lead Elidibus to recruit the "Warriors of Darkness".